 After years of teaching phonics to young people who've struggled with learning to read, I've come to see dyslexia as a puzzle, a developmental puzzle really, and want to share my thoughts on the matter in this and related articles.
 I hope to offer parents of a struggling reader ways to help your child overcome a reading problem that you might not have considered before.
 My views are based on several years of experience working with struggling readers.

 Because of the close association in people's minds between reading and dyslexia, that's often the first concern of most parents when they find that their child is struggling with reading.
 First, however, you should rule out the possibility that your child just isn't getting good reading instruction.
 If a large number of his classmates are also struggling, that just might be the case.

 English is a messy language but it does have an underlying phonics structure.
 The first intervention if you suspect your child just isn't getting good instruction is to try a good phonics program and see if it helps.
 If your child continues to resist learning to read, the information in this section of my website could prove helpful.
-From this point on, I'll refer to difficulty learning to read as dyslexia.

 Is Dyslexia a Genetic Condition?

 The answer is almost certainly yes.
 Any grade school teacher can tell you that reading struggles (dyslexia) runs in families.
 I now see dyslexia as a genetic condition that sets a child up for reading struggles, but doesn't preordain them.
 I also think that measures can be taken to address certain symptoms of dyslexia, measures that can improve your child's ability to learn to read.